A number of companies are looking into purchasing Nokia’s ailing health division, including Google owned Nest.

 Essential reading: Top fitness trackers and health gadgets

-A few months ago, Nokia announced it is planning to shift focus away from virtual reality (VR) to health and fitness digital health.
+Late last year, Nokia announced it is planning to shift focus away from virtual reality (VR) to health and fitness digital health.
 That left us with the impression it might beef up its fitness segment.
 This was confirmed at the recent CES 2018 when the Finish company added to its portfolio of health and fitness gadgets a sleep tracking pad.

 But Nokia has had its share of difficulties with the Withings purchase.
 In late January, the company announced it is removing Pulse Wave Velocity (PWV) from its top of the range Body Cardio scale.
 PWV is a measure of arterial stiffness or the rate at which pressure waves move down the vessels.
 Seen as ground-breaking, the scale dishes out readings and provides an assessment.
 But it seems that Nokia was hit with regulatory issues in the US and decided the simplest way forward was just to pull the feature.
-Its safe to say existing owners of the scale were not too happy at the news.
+Its safe to say existing owners of the scale were not too happy.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!